nileshjawarkar/obsidian/JAVA-EE-8/Sections/06 - Rest web service.md

 ### JSON-P, Path Param, Query Param, UriInfo

 **JSON-P** : It is used to manage json processing manually.
-In following example, input is accepted json objects and we explicitly reading specific properties from json objects.
-In similar way, we are creating output as a json objects and packaging them in Response  with relevant status.
-This is very important, when we work with very complex data.
+- In following example, input is accepted as json objects.
+We are explicitly reading specific properties from json objects.
+- In similar way, we are creating output as a json objects and packaging them in Response  with relevant status.
+- This is very important, when we are working with very complex data and we want to control input/output as per the requirements.

 ``` java
 package com.nnj.learn.javaee8.boundry.resource;